-To protect and preserve the work, I now normally apply a wax finish to the piece.
-I’m not a fan of varnish or lacquer style finishes as I feel they can give the finished piece a “plastic” sort of look when they’re finished.
+To protect and preserve the work, I usually apply a wax finish to the piece.
+I’m not a fan of varnish or lacquer style finishes as I feel they can give the finished piece a “plastic” sort of look when they’re completed.

 The wax I use and recommend is Gilly Stephenson’s cabinetmakers wax.
 It is a combination of beeswax and carnauba wax in a gum turpentine base.
-From my own experience I’ve found that beeswax, on it’s own, never fully dries and can become sticky and attract dust, and carnauba wax, on it’s own is very hard to work with.
+From my own experience I’ve found that beeswax, on its own, never thoroughly dries and can become sticky and attract dust, and carnauba wax, on its own is tough to work with.
 The cabinet makers wax from Gilly Stephenson ticks all the boxes for me as it is easy to use, polishes up beautifully, and is very realistically priced.